cloudeight/style-guidelines/css/README.md

 ### Hooks
 #### State Hooks
-State hooks are modifier classes that declare an element or components state, they can be prefixed with either the `is-` or `has-` namespace depending on the state the element is in:
+State hooks are modifier classes that declare an element or components state, they can be prefixed with either the `is-` or `has-` namespace depending on the state the element is in.

 - A link may be in an active state: `is-active`
 - An accordion item element may be in an expanded state: `is-expanded`